-After tending to a family emergency I studied some more in Hawaii 2004-05 where I also was introduced to Hawaiian Hula.
-Upon my return to Sweden, I focused more on performing and offering dance classes which also was incorporated at Forum.
-Unfortunately some of the CEO’s employees made a hostile takeover, and I was also slandered, so I moved on in 2007 and looked into starting it up as a night class type of enterprise in collaboration with a similar organization, called Sensus in Stockholm together with yoga teachers and healers, but none found out to be trustworthy, wherefore I moved back to Hawaii to finish my Master’s degree and deepen my skills in Organizational Development (with culture and motivation as my main focus) in 2010.
+After tending to a family emergency, I went to Hawaii 2004-05 where I studied at a university and was introduced to Hawaiian Hula.
+Upon my return to Sweden, I started performing and offering dance classes which also was incorporated at Forum for a summer session.
+Unfortunately some of the CEO’s employees made a hostile takeover, and I wanted to focus on dance rather than yoga, so I moved on in 2007 and looked into starting up my business as a night class type of enterprise in collaboration with a similar organization, called Sensus in Stockholm together with meditation teachers and healers, while I would be the coach, but none found out to be trustworthy.
+I moved back to Hawaii in 2010 to finish my Master’s degree and deepen my skills in Organizational Development (with culture and motivation as my main focus).

-In 2015 and 2016, however, I was abruptly hindered again by slander and thefts of my intellectual property which now had grown into larger scale as I made it public to stop the offense and have my own say, but continued developing my graphic design etc.
+In 2015 and 2016, however, I was abruptly hindered again by stalking and slander and thefts of my intellectual property which now had grown into larger scale as I made it public to stop the offense and have my own say, but continued developing my graphic design etc.

 Right now, since two years I am focusing on the core of my part of the business idea, which is to offer coaching sessions and practice dance while providing an international forum for meetings that can create a place for think-thanks, support groups, coaching with other activities such as nature based dances, qigong, workshops, body therapy and organic café, when the house is built.
 Location, however, isn’t set yet.
 If Telluselle Living Center is built in Stockholm, I would put it up next to KTH by Ugglekällan (Owl’s spring) if possible but I would prefer San Francisco as the original plan was in 2010, or in Lisbon, Portugal.